-As the pie graphs above illustrate, the majority of our CEO's pay opportunity is performance-based and aligned with shareholders.
-As a result, actual pay delivery for the CEO is closely correlated with performance on both an absolute and relative basis.
+As the pie graphs above illustrate, the majority of our CEO's pay opportunity and a substantial portion of our other named executive officers' pay opportunities are performance-based and in the form of long-term equity awards, which are aligned with stockholder interests.
+As a result, actual pay delivery for the CEO and other named executive officers are closely correlated with performance on both an absolute and relative basis.

-The following table illustrates how our relative total shareholder return from 2014 to 2016 was aligned with relative CEO realizable pay for the premium hospitality REITs in our competitive set.
-We used these three years because as of the date of our proxy filing, 2014, 2015, and 2016 were the three most recently reported fiscal years for which CEO compensation had been reported for all of the peer companies.
+The following table illustrates how our relative total stockholder return from 2015 to 2017 was aligned with relative CEO realizable pay for the premium hospitality REITs in our competitive set.
+We used these three years because as of the date of our proxy filing, 2015, 2016, and 2017 were the three most recent fiscal years for which CEO compensation had been reported for all of the peer companies with whom we compete for talent, acquisitions and investment.